rich-lab/panel-manager/example/example.md

 ## Usage

-### 1. Imagine your panels property
+### 1. Imagine your panels prototyping

-You can draw your panel property on the paper first, our just imagine it in your head.
+You can draw your panel prototyping on the paper first, our just imagine it in your head.

 <details>
-  <summary>demonstrate for property image</summary>
+  <summary>demonstrate for prototyping image</summary>
   <image alt="first step" src="https://gw.alipayobjects.com/mdn/rms_24f06c/afts/img/A*7BdxQoZFjwcAAAAAAAAAAAAAARQnAQ">
   </image>
 </details>